-Mark Snow was born in Brooklyn, the son of a professional percussionist and a kindergarten teacher who had a definite love for blues piano.
+Screen composer Mark Snow was born in Brooklyn, the son of a professional percussionist and a kindergarten teacher with a particular affection for blues piano.
 As a youth, Snow learned piano and drums, then fell in love with the oboe.
-An aficionado of Baroque and Renaissance music, Snow entered the New York Music and Art School, where he befriended composer Michael Kamen, another oboe fan, with whom he would be roommates for several years at Juilliard.
-Studying as broad a variety of music as possible, Snow gradually became fascinated with contemporary popular music, going on to form the New York Rock 'N Roll Ensemble with Kamen in 1968, the band signing almost immediately to Atco.
-The band was notable for a mix of rock and classical elements, gathering attention for their live shows.
-After five albums for Atco and Columbia, the band broke up.
+An aficionado of Baroque and Renaissance music, Snow entered the New York Music and Art School, where he befriended composer Michael Kamen, another oboe fan, who would become his roommate for several years at Juilliard.
+Studying as broad a variety of music as possible, Snow gradually became fascinated with contemporary popular music, going on to form the New York Rock & Roll Ensemble with Kamen in 1968, which signed almost immediately with Atco.
+The band was noted for its mix of rock and classical elements and attention-getting live shows.
+The band dissolved after five albums for Atco and Columbia.

-Snow then took the advice of his wife, Glynn, the sister of actors Tyne Daly and Tim Daly, and moved to California.
+Snow then took the advice of his wife, Glynn (sister of actors Tyne Daly and Tim Daly), and moved to California.
 He very quickly found work in television, scoring shows and pilots for Aaron Spelling, beginning with The Rookies, for which he scored individual episodes.
 A prolific composer, Snow was much in demand for both television series work and for TV movies, with an impressive list of credits that included everything from Hart to Hart to The Oldest Living Confederate Widow Tells All.